Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Background

+It is important to understand that the goal of this encoding is to reduce the physical amount of quantum resources.
+It is needed to use a Hilbert space exponentially larger than each of the Hilbert spaces of dimension 2 that would be used in the original case.
+However, it is assumed that there are physical systems that have this number of states available, since this is the basic premise of the work.
+An example would be to have a particle with a quantum number with possible values $-3/2,-1/2,1/2,3/2$ instead of another particle with possible values $-1/2,1/2$.

+Moreover, this change in the space used for the encoding will not imply a loss of the computational advantage of the original algorithm in the case of being able to realize the gates expressed in the paper \cite{Qudits}, since the unitary gate $U$ is applied over the entire set of state qubits, as if it were a matrix over an ordinary vector.

-With a single qudit of dimension $m=2^{n_c}$ we can do the QPE as in \cite{Qudits} and encode the eigenvalues in its basis states amplitudes.
-However, we could use more qudits.
-If we use 2 qudits to encode $m$ values, each one will have to have dimension $\sqrt{m}$.
+Now, a way to simulate the $U_{\mu,\tau}=e^{2\pi i \tau A'/\mu}$ operator is needed, which depends on the particular case to be solved.
+With this, the following circuit in Fig. \ref{fig:HHL Qudits} is performed.
+With a single qudit of dimension $\mu=2^{n_c}$ the QPE can be performed as in \cite{Qudits} and encode the $\mu$ possible values of the rescaled eigenvalue index in its basis states.
+However, more qudits can be used.
+If 2 qudits are used to encode the $\mu$ values, each one will need to have dimension $\sqrt{\mu}$.
+This change in resources from clock qubits to a clock qudit will not imply a loss of quantum advantage either, since the algorithm will have the same number of possible eigenvalues.

-The inverter will be exactly the same as in the case of qubits, but instead of having a control-non-control series, we will have a control $i$ that will apply the rotation gate on the ancilla if we have the value $i$ in the qudit.
+The inverter is exactly the same as in the case of qubits, but instead of having a control-noncontrol series, there is a control $i$ that applies the rotation gate to the ancilla if there is a value $i$ in the qudit.

-We do the post-selection and if we get $|1\rangle$, we perform the inverse QPE to clear the qudit of the eigenvalues.
+The post-selection is performed and if it outputs $|1\rangle$, the inverse QPE is performed to clear the qudit of the eigenvalues.

-With this we can see that we reduce the number of SWAP gates needed and the QPE is performed with a lower number of gates.
-Also, we waste less resources, as we can better adjust the dimensionality of the quantum system with respect to the equation to be solved.
-Moreover, in the best case scenario we only need two qudits and one qubit.
+With this, the number of SWAP gates needed is reduced and the QPE is performed with a low number of gates.
+In addition, less resources are wasted, as the dimensionality of the quantum system can be better adjusted with respect to the equation to be solved, without the need to have extra elements at 0 to complete the $2^n$ components, which requires an extra qubit.
+Moreover, in the best-case scenario only two qudits and one qubit are needed, and in the worst-case scenario the same resources as in the original HHL are needed.